Bloggbild för: Chemical Guide: How to Start Reducing Plastic

 April 20, 2021 3 min reading

-Plastic diet means replacing plastic in your home and everyday life with more environmentally friendly and safer alternatives that are better for both your health and the environment.
+Reducing plastic use means replacing plastic in your home and daily life with more environmentally friendly and safer alternatives that are better for both your health and the environment.
 It means reducing the plastic in your surroundings and also cutting down on your plastic consumption.

 Where do I start?

-Putting your home on a plastic diet doesn't happen in a day; it's a process that you need to take at your own pace.
-Most people start their plastic diet in the kitchen.
-This is because plastic and heat are a bad combination as plastic releases the most toxins when heated.
-In the kitchen, you can replace plastic with better alternatives such as stainless steel, glass, bamboo, organic cotton, linen, and wood.
+Reducing plastic use in the home doesn't happen overnight - it's a process that you need to take at your own pace.
+But most people start by reducing plastic in the kitchen.
+This is because plastic and heat are a bad combination, as plastic releases the most toxins when it's heated.
+In the kitchen, you can replace plastic with better alternatives made from materials like stainless steel, glass, bamboo, organic cotton, linen, and wood.

 We also give you examples of better alternatives, and most of them can be purchased from us at Glimja.

-• Plastic kitchen utensils -> Kitchen utensils made of wood, bamboo, and stainless steel.
+• Plastic kitchen utensils for kitchen utensils made of wood, bamboo, and stainless steel.

-• Plastic bags and plastic wrap -> Bee's Wrap, Abeego, fabric bags, and mesh bags made of organic cotton.
+• Plastic bags and plastic wrap for Bee's Wrap, Abeego, fabric bags, and net bags made of organic cotton.

-• Plastic food containers -> Food containers made of stainless steel or glass.
+• Plastic lunch boxes for lunch boxes made of stainless steel or glass.

-• Plastic mixing bowls -> Mixing bowls made of stainless steel or glass.
+• Plastic mixing bowls and whisk bowls for mixing bowls and whisk bowls made of stainless steel or glass.

-• Plastic measuring cups -> Equivalents made of stainless steel.
+• Plastic measuring cups for stainless steel ones.

-• Non-stick Teflon pans -> Cast iron or stainless steel pans.
+• Non-stick pans with Teflon coating for frying pans made of cast iron or stainless steel.

-• Plastic drinking glasses, plates, and cutlery -> Drinking glasses, plates, and cutlery made of glass, stainless steel, bamboo, and wood.
+• Plastic drinking glasses, plates, and cutlery for drinking glasses, plates, and cutlery made of glass, stainless steel, bamboo, and wood.

-• Coffee filters -> Cloth coffee filters made of organic cotton or compostable FSC-certified paper coffee filters.
+• Coffee filters for coffee filters made of organic cotton fabric or compostable FSC-certified paper coffee filters.

-• Plastic straws -> Straws made of stainless steel, bamboo, or glass.
+• Plastic straws for straws made of stainless steel, bamboo, or glass.

-• Plastic dishwashing gloves -> Dishwashing gloves made of natural rubber.
+• Plastic dish gloves for dish gloves made of natural rubber.

-• Plastic dishcloths -> Dishcloths made of linen or organic cotton.
+• Plastic dish towels for dish towels made of linen or organic cotton.

-• Plastic dishbrushes -> Wooden dishware tools with natural bristles.
+• Plastic dish brushes for dish cleaning tools made of wood with natural bristles.

-• Plastic washing and scrubbing sponges -> Washing sponges made of more environmentally friendly materials and scrubbing sponges made of coconut fiber
+• Plastic washing and scrubbing sponges for washing sponges made of more environmentally friendly materials and scrubbing sponges made of coconut fiber.

-• Plastic oven and baking pans -> Equivalents made of stainless steel or glass.
+• Plastic oven and baking molds for stainless steel or glass ones.

-• Plastic water bottles and pitchers -> Water bottles and pitchers made of stainless steel or glass.
+• Plastic water bottles and pitchers for water bottles and pitchers made of stainless steel or glass.

-• Plastic trays -> Trays and serving platters made of bamboo.
+• Plastic trays for trays and serving trays made of bamboo.

-When you've finished putting your kitchen on a plastic diet, many people continue with the nursery, bathroom, and the rest of the household.
+Once you're finished reducing plastic in the kitchen, many people then continue with the nursery, bathroom, and the rest of the household.

 How do I avoid single-use plastic products?

 It's very easy to avoid single-use plastic products when traveling or in town, for example when shopping and eating.
-Single-use plastic products are a major environmental hazard, and most plastic never makes it to recycling but ends up in nature and in our oceans, where it harms both wildlife and the environment.
+Single-use plastic products are a major environmental threat, and most of the plastic never gets recycled but ends up in nature and in our oceans, where it becomes harmful to both animals and the environment.

-• Bring a cloth bag or mesh bag when shopping for loose fruits and vegetables.
+• Bring a fabric bag or net bag when shopping for loose vegetables and fruit.

-• Make it a habit to always carry your own water bottle or coffee mug made of stainless steel or glass, making it easy to drink water and coffee without plastic.
-It works just as well to bring your own bottle or mug if you know you'll be buying drinks at a café or restaurant.
+• Make it a habit to always carry your own water bottle or coffee mug made of stainless steel or glass - this makes it easy to drink water and coffee plastic-free.
+It works just as well to bring your own bottle or mug if you know you're going to buy drinks at a café or restaurant.

-• Lunch or snacks can easily be carried in a food container or food thermos made of stainless steel or glass.
-There are many smart solutions for different meals, such as compartmentalized food containers, insulated ones that keep food warm or cold, leak-proof containers, sauce jars, and options in various sizes from small to large and tall to short.
-All to help you find one or more food containers that suit your needs.
+• Lunch or snacks can easily be brought along in a lunch box or thermos food container made of stainless steel or glass.
+There are many different smart solutions for various meals, such as divided lunch boxes, insulated ones that keep food warm or cold, leak-proof ones, sauce containers, large and small ones, and tall and short ones.
+All so you can find one or more lunch boxes that suit your needs.

-• If you enjoy drinking your beverages with straws, it's smart to carry your own straw in your bag.
-It might seem like an unnecessary detail, but millions of straws are thrown away every day worldwide.
+• If you like to drink your beverages with straws, it's smart to bring your own straw in your bag.
+It may seem like an unnecessary detail, but a tremendous number of straws are thrown away every day around the world.

 • Instead of plastic cutlery, you can bring your own cutlery made of stainless steel or bamboo.

-Hidden plastic traps you don't think about - Canned food: The inside of most cans is coated with a layer of bisphenol A. However, there are brands that have cans without bisphenol A, e.g. Kung Markatta.
-Tetra Pak is also a good alternative if you want to avoid bisphenol-coated cans.
+Hidden plastic traps you don't think about - Canned goods: The inside of most canned goods is coated with a film of bisphenol A. However, there are brands that have cans without bisphenol A, such as Kung Markatta.
+Tetrapack is also a good alternative if you want to avoid bisphenol-coated canned goods.

-Shower curtains: Shower curtains are often made of the harmful plastic PVC.
-Soft PVC contains phthalates which are a type of plasticizer; some phthalates are hormone-disrupting and hazardous to health (source Kemi.se).
-PVC is made from vinyl chloride which is carcinogenic (source Swedish Society for Nature Conservation).
+Shower curtains: Shower curtains are often made from the harmful plastic PVC.
+Soft PVC contains phthalates which are a type of plasticizer - certain phthalates are hormone-disrupting and harmful to health.
+PVC is manufactured from vinyl chloride which is carcinogenic.

 Skincare: Skincare products can contain microplastics.
-Avoid products that have ingredients such as polyethylene, polypropylene, polyethylene terephthalate, polymethyl methacrylate, and nylon (source Swedish Society for Nature Conservation).
+Avoid products that contain ingredients such as polyethylene, polypropylene, polyethylene terephthalate, polymethyl methacrylate, and nylon.
 If you see these ingredients, you know that your skincare product contains plastic.
-Wastewater treatment plants cannot handle these microplastics, and they end up in the oceans where they harm fish and other marine animals.
+Treatment plants cannot handle these microplastics and they end up in the oceans where they are harmful to fish and other marine animals.
 None of the body care products we sell at Glimja contain plastic!

 Remember!

-Do not heat plastic food containers in the microwave as heated plastic releases more chemicals into food than cold plastic.
-Do not serve hot or warm drinks in plastic cups.
+Don't heat plastic lunch boxes in the microwave, as heated plastic releases more chemicals into food than cold plastic.
+Don't serve hot or warm drinks in plastic mugs.

 Sara Mårtensson